tris-sondon/my_spark_notes/README.rst

 ------------

-Create  a parallelized collection by calling parallelize from SparkContext.

-my_RDD is now a Resilient Distributed Datasets (RDD).
+Create  a parallelized collection by calling parallelize from SparkContext. my_RDD is now a Resilient Distributed Dataset (RDD).

 .. code-block:: python